-Other students find that they can work part-time and take a slightly lighter load, while attending a few classes over the summer to keep them on track for a timely graduation.
-Some semesters they may be able to increase their hours while planning on a lower workload during the last few semesters of school.
+Other students find that they can work part-time and take a slightly lighter course load while attending a few classes over the summer to keep them on track for graduation.
+Some semesters the student may be able to increase their hours while planning on a lower workload during the last few semesters of school.

 There is not going to be a single right answer for everyone.
-A lot depends on your major, your expected earnings and the amount that you end up borrowing.
-As you make the decision for your individual situation, you need to make sure you are following a tight college budget, and that you are working on keeping your tuition costs down.
+A lot depends on your major, your expected earnings, and the amount that you end up borrowing.
+As you decide on your situation, you need to make sure you are following a tight college budget, and that you are working on keeping your tuition costs down.
 It does not make sense to lose your full-tuition scholarship to keep a minimum wage job.